 Council is restricted by the amount it can levy in ordinary rates by the Local Government Act NSW 1993.
 The rate increase is determined annually under delegated authority by IPART.
-IPART set the rate peg for the 2024-2025 financial year using a new methodology that was developed, in part, after consultation with NSW councils.
-The shire will not benefit from the additional population factor, which can be added to the rate peg, as our population is static.

 Whilst the IPART 2023 Rates Peg methodology has been improved in some respects, it is still lagged (meaning costs are not current) using an average of costs over 2 years.
 This particularly impacts Council during inflationary years.
-The Rates Peg for 2024/2025 is 4.50%.
+The Rates Peg for 2025/26 is 4.30%.